rmacdonaldsmith/MiniVan/README.md

 MiniVan
 ===============

-MiniVan because it is a small in-process, message bus.
+MiniVan because it is not as big as a bus.
+This is a small in-memory, in-process, message bus.